ProyectosDeProgramacion/Proyecto-Alquiler/README.md

 - Tools for integrating C++ code
 - Useful functions of modular and efficient software integration

 Code of Conduct:
 - 'Proyecto-Alquiler' is a project of 2nd Degree in Computer Engineering developed in C++ code driven by the subject 'Proyectos de Programación' at CUNEF University and developed by a group of collaborators with the main goal of learning and the necessary knowledge driven by this subject.
 These collaborators are: Yago Lopez and Ignacio Bravo.

+Small improvements or fixes are always appreciated.
+Thanks to GitHub we:
+- Review pull requests
+- Help us stay on top of new and old issues